Docs / Device Manual

 Chrome connecting to a CollarID device advertising over Bluetooth

-Pairing with an advertising device in Chrome.
+1 · Pair with the advertising device in Chrome.

 Web configurator showing the schedules currently on the connected device

-Schedules currently on the connected device.
+2 · Review the schedules currently on the device.

 Web configurator editor for a single schedule slot